zekunhao1995/DualSDF/README.md

 The rendered images of both primitive-based representation and high-resolution representation will appear under the `logs/special_render_known_shapes_dualsdf_airplanes_demo_<datetime>` directory.
 A comprehensive set of options related to rendering, such as resolution, color scheme, etc. can be modified in the config file.

+## Requirements
+The code was developed under Python 3.6 and Pytorch 1.4.
+Other dependencies are:
+ - `opencv-python` (Only for running the demo)
+ - `tensorboardX` (Only for training)

 ## Licence
 MIT License